How to Prevent Running Injuries

 Is strength training part of your running routine?

-If you answer no, you’re putting yourself at risk of injury.
+If you answered no, you’re putting yourself at risk of injury.

 In this blog, we’ll explore common running injuries and how they occur, and introduce you to a series of glute-strengthening exercises that can help you stay injury-free.